mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 .. option:: --master=<source>

-   connection information for the master server in the form:
+   Connection information for the master server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --show-list, -l

-   print a list of the topology
+   Print a list of the topology.

 .. option:: --recurse, -r

-   traverse the list of slaves to find additional master/slave connections.
+   Traverse the list of slaves to find additional master/slave connections.
    User this option to map a replication topology.

 .. option:: --prompt, -p

-   prompt for slave user and password if different from master login.
+   Prompt for slave user and password if different from master login.

 .. option:: --num-retries=<num_retries>, -n<num_retries>

-   number of retries allowed for failed slave login attempt.
+   Number of retries allowed for failed slave login attempt.
 Valid with --prompt only.

 .. option:: --format=<format>, -f<format>

-   display the output in either GRID (default), TAB, CSV, or VERTICAL format
+   Display the output in either GRID (default), TAB, CSV, or VERTICAL format.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution.
+   Turn off all messages for quiet execution.
 Note: errors and warnings are not suppressed.

 NOTES